Cassandra Delaney

+Cassandra Delaney (born 8 September 1961) is an Australian actress best known for her marriage to and divorce from American singer John Denver.

+Career

-Cassandra Delaney (born 8 September 1961 in Brisbane), is an Australian actress best known for her marriage to and divorce from American singer John Denver.
-Delaney started her showbiz career during 1982 with a one-off single "Boots" a reworked country version of the 1960s Nancy Sinatra song classic "These Boots Are Made For Walkin' before moving into acting.
+Delaney started her career in show business in 1982 with a one-off single, "Boots"—a reworked country version of the 1966 Nancy Sinatra hit "These Boots Are Made for Walkin'"—before moving into acting.
 Delaney starred in a number of Australian films, one of which, Fair Game (1986), has become a cult classic.

 Personal life

 Delaney married Denver in 1988, after a two-year courtship.
 Settling at Denver's home in Aspen, the couple had a daughter, Jesse Belle.
 She and Denver separated in 1991 and divorced in 1993.

-Delaney briefly had her own singing career.
+Of this, his second marriage, Denver wrote "before our short-lived marriage ended in divorce, she managed to make a fool of me from one end of the valley to the other".

+Delaney's older sister is actress Delvene Delaney.